lcpz/awesome-copycats/README.rst

 ================

 - Shadow widgets (*tell me only when you have to*)
-- Autostart functionality
+- Autostart applications
 - Fast mpd and volume shortcuts (first time you see this trick in Awesome)
-- Other shortcuts for copying to the clipboard (goodbye clipboard managers!), toggle wiboxes, widgets popups, screenshots capture, moving clients
+- Other shortcuts for copying to the clipboard (goodbye clipboard managers!), toggle wiboxes, widgets popups, screenshots capture, moving and magnifying clients
-- Quake style dropdown terminal
+- Quake drop-down terminal
 - Calendar with current day highlighted and months switch with a click
 - Elegant notifications for new mails, current song, volume level, hdd critical state, low battery
 - Yahoo!
 Weather integration